 We weren’t on a mission to go green, necessarily.
 But that has been an added bonus of the work we did,” shared Karen.
 “We just wanted a more comfortable home that we could enjoy while lowering the cost of living in Vermont.”

-Karen connected with Efficiency Vermont to identify a contractor in our Efficiency Excellence Network, Vermont Energy Works, who could complete the weatherization project.
-In addition to adding insulation in the basement and attic and air sealing the entire building, Vermont Energy Works recommended installing a programmable thermostat to help manage the two heat sources and keep the home at a comfortable temperature.
+Karen connected with Efficiency Vermont to identify a contractor in our Efficiency Excellence Network who could complete the weatherization project.
+Karen worked with Vermont Energy Works and HEAT Squad to insulate the basement and attic, and air seal the entire building.
+Vermont Energy Works also recommended installing a programmable thermostat to help manage the two heat sources and keep the home at a comfortable temperature.
 They also recommended replacing an older, less efficient bathroom fan with a newer model.
 The more efficient ventilation would help keep the air fresh once the home was tighter.

 Karen never looked back.
 The year after the projects were completed, the home used just 150 gallons of fuel oil.
 That’s a lot of savings, but the big takeaway?
 “We’re comfortable in our home.
 We feel the difference every day – it’s the best thing we did.”
 Because heat pumps work most efficiently when you don’t adjust the temperature too often (the “set it and forget it” model), their house is warmer than it was with the furnace alone.
 And the weatherization keeps that heat inside, so even though it’s warmer in the house, they’re still burning less fossil fuel.

 Comfort throughout summer and winter

 The biggest surprise for them was the next summer.
 Karen and David had gotten used to carting in a window air conditioner every summer to keep their home livable in the hottest months of the year.
 That year, they left the heat pump on.

 The humidity dropped immediately – it was so comfortable!
 And the cool air from the heat pump makes the house a great reprieve from the heat.”